KGBI-FM

-KGBI-FM (100.7 MHz) is a non-commercial FM radio station broadcasting a Contemporary Christian radio format.
+KGBI-FM (100.7 MHz, "Life 100.7") is a non-commercial radio station broadcasting a Christian adult contemporary radio format.
 Licensed to Omaha, Nebraska, United States, the station serves the Omaha and Lincoln, Nebraska radio markets.
 The station is owned and operated by Northwestern Media, a ministry of the University of Northwestern - St. Paul.

-KGBI's studios are located on Burt Street, near North 120th Street and Dodge Road, in West Omaha, while its transmitter is located at the Omaha master antenna farm at North 72nd Street and Crown Point Avenue.
+Life 100.7's studios are located on 1065 N 115th St, Suite 201 in Omaha, while its transmitter is located at the Omaha master antenna farm at North 72nd Street and Crown Point Avenue.

 History

 Grace Bible Institute

 Grace Bible Institute began in 1943 in Omaha as an extension of Oklahoma Bible Academy, originally in Meno, Oklahoma.
 Both institutions were affiliated with the General Mennonite Conference, and the addition of an Omaha school was intended to give a boost to enrollment by being based in a larger city with more employment opportunities for its students.

 One of Grace Bible Institute's outreaches began during the early 1950s was a weekly radio program.
 The school had been offered free air time on AM 1290 KOIL radio in Omaha, and on February 3, 1952, "Grace Notes" began to air.
 The half-hour weekly program was prepared by students with the help of the Grace music department.
 In 1953 this program moved to AM 1110 KFAB, a 50,000-watt clear-channel station with a much larger coverage area.
 Additionally, the program was carried on stations in other states, where there were alumni who were willing to help underwrite the costs of broadcasting.